ZcashFoundation/zcash-fpga/README.md

 The work in this repo is the result of a Zcash foundation grant to develop open-source FPGA code that can be used to accelerate various aspects of the network.
-**An Architecture document is [here](zcash_fpga_design_doc_v1.1.x.pdf)**.
+**An Architecture document is [here](zcash_fpga_design_doc_v1.3.pdf)**.

-While mainly developed for Equihash and the secp256k1 and bls12-381 curves, the code (ip_cores) used in this repo can also be applied to other curves by changing parameters / minimum modification to equations.
+While mainly developed for Equihash verification and elliptic curve operations on the secp256k1 and bls12-381 curves, the code (ip_cores) used in this repo can also be applied to other curves by changing parameters / minimum modification to equations.

 # Getting started

 The architecture document has instructions for building an AWS image or simulating the top level design.
 The easiest way is to add all .sv and .xci files to a new Vivado project, and then set the top level _tb.sv file to the module you want to test.
+Everything has been synthesized and tested in both simulation and on FPGA (AWS and Bittware) with both Vivado 2018.3 and 2019.1.

 # Repo folder structure

 Each top level folder is explained below.
-Inside each folder is source code written in systemverilog, and most blocks have a standalone self-checking testbench.
+Inside each folder is source code written in SystemVerilog, and most blocks have a stand-alone self-checking testbench.

 ## AWS